A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-Unfortunately, so far we are unable to prove the vanishing of the discrepancy measure on the boundary and moreover to find the way to avoid to assume the uniform upper bound of the Dirichlet energy of $u^{\varepsilon,\,\sigma}$ on $\partial \Omega$.
+Concerning the first difficulty, we are unfortunately unable to prove the vanishing of the discrepancy measure up to the boundary.
+However, one progress that we made in this paper is that, under some conditions such as the convexity of the domain and some estimate for the Dirichlet energy of $u^{\varepsilon,\,\sigma}$ along the unit normal vector of the boundary, we can show the boundedness of the discrepancy measure associated with the equation \eqref{1.1.1} (see Proposition \ref{appendAProp2} in Appendix A for the proof).
+This property was also proved by Mizuno and Tonegawa in \cite{MiTo}, who dealt with the case of Neumann boundary conditions.
+In addition to this, by using this boundedness property and employing the methods shown in \cite{MiTo}, we can prove the vanishing of the discrepancy measure only in the interior of the domain (see Proposition \ref{vanishingProp} in Appendix B for more detail).
+In the case of $\Omega=\mathbb{R}^n$, Ilmanen in \cite{Ilmanen01} proved the non-positivity result by using the maximal principle for the quotient of the two terms in the energy density.
+Regarding to the second difficulty, we still don't know the way to avoid assuming the uniform upper bound of the Dirichlet energy of $u^{\varepsilon,\,\sigma}$ on $\partial \Omega$.
 Hence, in this paper, we assume these two properties to obtain the main results.
 We emphasize that, in the case of dynamic boundary conditions, we may obtain the main results without assuming the uniform upper bound of the Dirichlet energy of $u^{\varepsilon,\,\sigma}$ on $\partial \Omega$.
 Thus this upper-bound assumption is necessary only in the case of Dirichlet boundary conditions.